1997-2001 Honda CR250 – Radiator Service & Repair

 Testing

-1. Cap the radiator, hold it flat and fill it with water.
+1. Cap the radiator, hold it flat, and fill it with water.

 2. Hold the radiator flat for a few minutes and check for leaks.
-If you find any, mark them with a sharpie.
+If you find any, mark them with a Sharpie.

-3. Plug one end of the radiator with your finger and turn it s,o the open end is lower.
-If the water holds, your radiator is sealed, if it has a leak, the water will drip or trickle.
+3. Plug one end of the radiator with your finger and turn it so the open end is lower.
+If the water holds, your radiator is sealed.
+If it has a leak, the water will drip or trickle.

 5. If your flow is obstructed, you probably have corrosion in the radiator body.